 The Phoenix program is a unique process of culture change – no other culture change program incorporates formerly incarcerated persons.
 The essential catalyst for change is the sharing of lived experiences of participants in a group format that is accepting, respectful, and non-confrontational.
 Evidence-based practices (EBP) and evidence-informed programs (EIP) are more effective and positive results more sustainable if delivered in a restorative context and through compassionate respectful relationships.

-Presenters: Steve Lanza, Phoenix Association; Scott Semple, Former Commissioner of the CT Department of Corrections; and Heather Kerr, MSW, RSW, Executive Director, Stonehenge Therapeutic Community.
+Presenters: Steve Lanza, Phoenix Association; Scott Semple, Former Commissioner, CT Department of Corrections; and LaReese Harvey, Senior and Founding Member, Phoenix Association.

 2:45 PM – 3:15 PM | Break